Konamiman/OPC/OPC.md

     | 20 | | 34 | | 12 | | 05 | | 00 |
     +----+ +----+ +----+ +----+ +----+
             Data address  Block length

+(If the client wanted to read all five bytes from address 1234h instead, the first command byte would be 2Dh in option 1 and 28h in option 2)

 The server reads its own memory starting at the specified address, whose contents is: 11h, 22h, 33h, 44h, 55h.
 It then sends the following response: